epournaras/EPOS-Documentation/docs/source/global-cost-function.rst

    \sqrt{\frac{1}{d} \left(g - x\right)^{T} \left(g - x\right)}

-where :math:`T` is transpose operator.
+where :math:`T` is the transpose operator.

 For more information about how to provide an incentive signal, see :ref:`input-incentive-signals`.
 This function can be selected in two ways: